Bikram-D/CISC101-Group41-TravelPlanner/modules/03_feasibility_guardrails.md

   * If transfer between activities > 25 min or > 5 km → pick a closer alternative or add a short transit hop.
 4. **Weather Swap**

-  * If rain or cold season likely → make sure at least one indoor activity replaces outdoor ones.
-  * Include at least one indoor backup activity per day in rainy or cold seasons.
+  * If rain or cold season likely → include at least one indoor backup activity per day in rainy or cold seasons.
 5. **Time Overrun**

   * If total planned time > available hours → shorten lunch or pick a nearer stop.